tiffling/feature_gate/README.md

 # feature_gate

-A gem to help toggle features on and off in Rails applications without having to re-deploy.
+A gem to help manage toggling features on and off in Rails applications without having to re-deploy.
+Includes a preconfigured page for gate management and an executable for feature gate code cleanup in your codebase after a feature has been deployed.

 ## Installation